Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions

 For all methods in this experiment, we fine-tuned LLaVA-1.5-7B~\cite{liu2024improved} using Low Rank Adaptation~\cite{hu2021lora}.

 To ensure that \methodname{} is robust across multiple models and datasets, we fix the threshold at 20\% for classifying questions as unknown and fine-tune three models: PaliGemma~\cite{beyer2024paligemmaversatile3bvlm}, TinyLLaVA~\cite{zhou2024tinyllavaframeworksmallscalelarge}, and LLaVA-1.5-7B~\cite{liu2024improved}.
-We fine-tune on two variations of DOCCI: one using the original DOCCI captions, and another using synthetically generated captions created by Gemini, which were prompted to be visually descriptive.
-We evaluate the models using both an automatic NLI model and human annotators, as detailed in Section \ref{sec:eval_methods}.
+We fine-tune on two DOCCI variations: one using the original DOCCI captions, and another using synthetically generated captions created by Gemini, which were prompted to be visually descriptive.
+We refer to Appendix \ref{sec:more_experiments} for an experiment on the larger-scale PixelProse~\cite{singla2024pixels} dataset.
+We evaluate the models using an automatic NLI model and human annotators (Section \ref{sec:eval_methods}).
 In all experiments, we split the DOCCI test set into 1,000 samples for evaluation, while 4,000 samples are used for the reported test set.